ppy/osu-wiki/wiki/Internet_Relay_Chat/en.md

 ------------------------------------------------------------------------
 Users with *voice status* are also connected using an IRC client, except for chat moderators who always have *operator (+o)* status regardless of what client they use.

-Users who doesn't have any mode are basically connected using the game client.
+Users who does not have any mode are connected using the game client.